-Over the past two years, women’s rights have been grabbing headlines thanks to the monumental women’s marches that took place around the globe in 2017, and movements like #MeToo and #TimesUp that challenged depreciating behaviour and harassment towards women in the media and beyond.
+Over the past few years, women’s rights have been grabbing headlines thanks to the monumental women’s marches that took place around the globe in 2017, and movements like #MeToo and #TimesUp that challenged depreciating behaviour and harassment towards women in the media and beyond.
 Whilst these efforts have been hugely significant in opening up the conversation around gender inequality, the journey is far from over.

 In 2018, women effectively worked for free from November 10 until the end of the year due to the gender pay gap.
-It’s fitting, then, that the theme for International Women’s Day 2019 is Balance for Better, encouraging gender balance in the workplace, the media and the realms of wellbeing, wealth and education.
+It’s fitting, then, that the theme for International Women’s Day 2019 was Balance for Better, encouraging gender balance in the workplace, the media and the realms of wellbeing, wealth and education.

 In honour of IWD, we’re celebrating inspirational women who are making waves in the world of travel, who are smashing glass ceilings and paving the way for future generations of women to follow in their footsteps.
 Here are some of their stories…